ahernot/tag-indexer/README.md

 <br><br>
 ## Instructions
 * To be continued
-* To display hidden files (macOS): type `defaults write com.apple.finder AppleShowAllFiles YES` in the macOS `Terminal.app` app
+* To display hidden files (macOS): type `defaults write com.apple.finder AppleShowAllFiles YES` in the macOS Terminal app